Why a Mobile-First Design Is Essential to Your eCommerce Website?

 More than 10 Billion mobile consumers, today.

 84% use mobile when at home.
 80% during miscellaneous times.
-74% use while waiting in lines.
-Whereas, 64% while at work.
+74% use it while waiting in lines.
+Whereas, 64% were while at work.

 According to Google, searches of 68,000,000 carry traffic directly from mobile around the world per hour.
 Wherein, nearly 70% of shoppers search online via their mobile device.